 (email at email@example.com)

 Elisabeth joined Durham University in 2015 as Doctoral Candidate in Government and International Affairs.
-She holds a BA (Hons) in Political Science and Government at University of Barcelona (Spain), and an MSc in Citizenship and Democracy (Research) at University of Southampton (UK).
+She holds a BA in Political and Administration Sciences from the University of Barcelona, and an MSc in Citizenship and Democracy (Research) from the University of Southampton.

-Elisabeth’s research focuses on analysing the functioning of coalition governments in practice in developed democracies and the consequences of this for political corruption.
-Her research combines both quantitative and qualitative methods and is supported by the Economic and Social Research Council, via the North-East Doctoral Training Centre.
+Elisabeth’s research looks at the effect of government type on corruption in both parliamentary and presidential systems.
+It analyses the functioning of coalition governments and divided governments in developed democracies and the consequences of this for political corruption.
+Her research uses quantitative research methods and is supported by the Economic and Social Research Council, via the Northern Ireland and North East Doctoral Training Partnership (NINE DTP).